simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Aug 13-Aug 15 2025
+Solar Radiation Storm Forecast for Aug 14-Aug 16 2025

-              Aug 13  Aug 14  Aug 15
+              Aug 14  Aug 15  Aug 16
 S1 or greater   10%      5%      5%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms on 13 Aug.
+Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms on 14 Aug.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Aug 12 2025 0123 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Aug 13-Aug 15 2025
+Radio Blackout Forecast for Aug 14-Aug 16 2025

-              Aug 13        Aug 14        Aug 15
+              Aug 14        Aug 15        Aug 16
-R1-R2           55%           55%           55%
+R1-R2           50%           45%           45%
-R3 or greater   10%           10%           10%
+R3 or greater   10%            5%            5%

-Rationale: Rationale:  R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong) or greater events, over 13-15 Aug.
+Rationale: A high chance for R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity, most likely from Regions 4178 and/or 4172, will persist through 16 August.
+Probabilities will begin to decrease slightly on 15 August as Region 4178 exits the visible solar disk.

 ```